Focuses on historical origins, cultural adaptations, and contemporary relevance of rhetorical traditions.

 - Pre-Requisite(s): HU 3272 or HU 3273 or Language Placement French >= 501 or CEEB French Language >= 3 or CEEB French Literature >= 3

-Review of the basics of the German language.
-Includes study of vocabulary, idioms, and sentence structure to improve conversational and reading abilities and writing of compositions in German.
+Concluding study and review of the basics of the German language.
+Includes study of vocabulary, idioms, and sentence structure to improve conversational and reading abilities, and discussion of various aspects of contemporary German culture.

 - Credits: 3.0